mcclelyd/mcclelyd/README.md

 - 👋 Hi, my name is Lydia McCleary.
 - 📚 I am a junior at Iowa State University.
 - 💻 Software Engineering Major.
-- 👀 I’m interested in learning more about Cloud Computing!
+- 👀 I’m interested in learning more about Big Data & Cloud Computing!
 - 🌱 I’m currently learning about Assembly Language, Database Management, and Discrete Mathematics.
 - 📫 You can reach me via email at lydiam@iastate.edu.
 - 🌈 Pronouns: she/her/hers